By Bob McIntosh

 Now, with more than 722 million members in LinkedIn (December, 2020), you must be more proactive to be found.

 This means that, as a job seeker, you also need to consider multiple components of your LinkedIn visibility, not simply your profile.

 Many resist getting more involved in their LinkedIn presence, and this resistance to developing a focused network and engaging with their network is human nature, because it takes hard work.
 But doesn't being successful take hard work?

-To discover which LinkedIn trends you should follow in 2020, I asked these four renowned LinkedIn experts their thoughts on this topic.
+To discover which LinkedIn trends you should follow in the future, I asked these four renowned LinkedIn experts their thoughts on this topic.
 Each of them offer valuable advice:

 Having an updated and robust profile is important, but posting, sharing, and commenting on LinkedIn will generate attention to your profile faster.
 In fact, posting updates on LinkedIn almost guarantees more people will view your profile.

 LinkedIn users interact with content from peers and colleagues more than influencers or organizations.
 So what you share will get noticed.